 Newcastle conducts its business through the following segments: (i) debt investments financed with collateralized debt obligations ("CDOs"), (ii) other debt investments ("Other Debt"), (iii) investments in golf properties and facilities ("Golf") and (iv) corporate.
-With respect to the CDOs and other debt investments, subject to the passing of certain periodic coverage tests, Newcastle is generally entitled to receive the net cash flows from these structures on a periodic basis.

 Newcastle is party to a management agreement (the "Management Agreement") with FIG LLC (the "Manager"), a subsidiary of Fortress Investment Group LLC ("Fortress"), under which the Manager advises Newcastle on various aspects of its business and manages its day-to-day operations, subject to the supervision of Newcastle's board of directors.
 For its services, the Manager is entitled to an annual management fee and incentive compensation, both as defined in, and in accordance with the terms of the Management Agreement.